caldayham/calday.one/README.md

 # calday.one

-My personal website build with the React.js framework
+Cal's personal website build with the React.js framework